pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 It is possible to derive shared state for sub-parts of an existing piece of shared state.
 For example, suppose you have a multi-step signup flow that uses `Shared<SignUpData>` in order to share data between each screen.
-However, some screens may not need all of `SignUpData`, but instesad just a small part.
+However, some screens may not need all of `SignUpData`, but instead just a small part.
 The phone number confirmation screen may only need access to `signUpData.phoneNumber`, and so that feature can hold onto just `Shared<String>` to express this fact:

 ```swift